Select an option below to create a customized form letter that you can send to publishers.

 NOTE: This form is for scholarly articles covered by the UC open access policies.
 For questions about dissertations and theses on eScholarship, please visit the eScholarship help center.

-- An embargo delays public access to an article in eScholarship until a chosen time period has passed after the article is published.
-The author chooses to retain the rights reserved by the policy, but agrees not to exercise them until the embargo period has passed.
+- An embargo delays public access to an article in eScholarship until a chosen time period has passed.
+The author chooses to retain the rights reserved by the policy, but agrees not to exercise them until after the embargo.

 View a sample embargo letter: Senate Policy | Presidential Policy

 - A waiver enables an author to opt out of UC’s open access policies for a particular article.
 The author’s rights are then limited to what is allowed by the publication agreement signed with the publisher.
-Often the agreement still allows authors to post a version of the article in their institutional repository.
-You can look up your publisher’s standard terms on SHERPA/RoMEO if you do not have publishing agreement on hand.
+You can look up your publisher’s standard terms on SHERPA/RoMEO, if you do not have publishing agreement on hand.

 View a sample waiver letter: Senate Policy | Presidential Policy

-- Senate faculty may obtain a waiver for any article they choose under the terms of the Academic Senate policies.
-Similarly, non-senate UC employees who own copyright in their publications may obtain a waiver for any article they choose under the terms of the Presidential policy.
+- Senate faculty and non-senate UC employees who own copyright in their publications may obtain a waiver for any article they choose under the terms of the Academic Senate policies.

 - Non-senate UC employees who do not own copyright in their publications under UC copyright ownership policy must show “compelling circumstances” to obtain a waiver.
 See the list of campus contacts for copyright questions if this applies to you.

-- An addendum can be sent to a publisher by an author who wishes to remind a publisher about a UC OA policy or to further ensure familiarity with the terms of the policy, but the policy is fully effective without an addendum.
+- An addendum can be sent to a publisher by an author who wishes to remind a publisher about a UC OA policy or to further ensure familiarity with the terms of the policy.
+However, the policy is fully effective without an addendum.